-Join us on Thursday, April 20th at 7 pm to discuss an intense modern masterpiece about two friends, My Brilliant Friend, by acclaimed author Elana Ferrante.
+Join us on Thursday, June 15th at 7 pm to discuss The Devil in the White City by Erik Larson.
 New members are always welcome.
 Pick up a copy of the book at the front desk.

 Read and discuss this best seller about about an Andalusian boy in search of worldly treasure.
 Pick up a copy at the front desk and join us Thursday, March 17th at 7 pm to discuss The Alchemist.
 New members are always welcome.